Cartoon 3D Custom plastic Mugs

-Though not as good, the plastic mug is still a very effective way of keeping coffee hot.
-They usually come with plastic lids to keep it from spilling and to retain the temperature.
+Though not as good, the custom plastic mugs are still a very effective way of keeping coffee hot.
+They usually come with plastic lids to keep them from spilling and to retain the temperature.

 They are not ideal to be taken out for traveling because they break easily.
 The major advantage it has over the stainless steel and plastic counterpart is that it is microwavable.

-They do not come with a ceramic lid; instead, they come with silicone covers that can be stretched over the lip of the mug.
+They do not come with a ceramic lid; instead, they come with silicone covers that can be stretched over the lip of the custom plastic mugs.

 Having the lid over any kind of cup is vital in retaining the heat of the beverage.
 An open cup lets out the heat faster and air also comes in contact with the coffee while the cup with lid is a simple and inexpensive solution to these problems.